lutherhuset/catalog/catalog/README.md

 Once you run the gr8est.py file the site should be running locally on port 8000.

+---USAGE---
 Once you get to the site you can view the public information.
 To make edits to the activities and legends you will need to sign in via Google Oauth.

-You will then be able to Creat, Read, Update, and Delete information.
+You will then be able to Create, Read, Update, and Delete legends and activities.
+You can enter new legends into the systems providing information on their stats, position, and salary.

+---ISSUES/FUTURE PLANS---
+I will continue to improve the visual appeal of this application and hopefully include photos of the legends next to their name.

+---CONTRIBUTION GUIDELINES---
+This app is publicly open to vview and work with.
+Any additional functionality or visual improvements are welcome.
+My own API key is utilized in this code, which has limitations.
+Use your own API key for increased traffic.